bobbyjim/CMD-images/README.md

 # CMD-images
-A generic engine in Perl for manipulating Commodore-style disk images, and a set of specific parameter classes for accessing specific types.
+A set of Perl packages for manipulating Commodore-style disk images, and a set of specific parameter classes for accessing specific types.

 # Scripts